TumeloGaming/Booty-Warrior-Troll/README.md

 ## Features
 - Downloads audio and image files from the provided URLs
 - Displays a sequence of system-style dialog boxes
-- Offers "Easy Way" and "Hard Way" options
+- Offers "Easy Way" and "Hard Way" options with "Yes" being the Easy Way and "No" being the Hard Way
 - Hard Way: temporarily changes desktop wallpaper, plays audio 10 times, blocks input
 - Automatically cleans up downloaded files when finished
 - No permanent harm to the system